 - CPA salary trend from junior accountant to partner

 - Robert Half 2015 salary guide for accounting and finance

 The requirements on how to become a CPA are determined by the Board of Accountancy in each of the 50 states and 5 jurisdictions.

-Most states and jurisdiction requires at least a 4-year Bachelor degree.
-Many but not all states require 150 semester credit hours — equivalent to a Master’s Degree – as a prerequisite for the exam.
+The state boards’ rules are slightly different.
+But almost all states and jurisdiction require at least a 4-year Bachelor degree with minimum accounting and business courses, as well as 150 credit hours — equivalent to a Master’s Degree – as a prerequisite for the exam.

-If you fulfill the education prerequisite, you are eligible to sit for the CPA exam.
+If you fulfill the education requirement of a state board, you are eligible to sit for the CPA exam.
 The exam itself is the same nationwide (In fact, the exam is officially called the “Uniform CPA Examination”) .

 - Auditing and Attestation (AUD) – 4 hours

 - Business Environment and Concepts (BEC) – 3 hours

 - Financial Accounting and Reporting (FAR) – 4 hours

 It does not matter which part you take first.
 I suggest that you take the part you feel more comfortable with.
 If confident enough, you can even take two (or more) parts within the same testing window.